JoelAlftberg/JoelAlftberg/README.md

 # 👋 Hi, I’m Joel
-I'm currently working as a systems administrator, mainly administering Unix & Linux servers.\
+I'm currently working as a DevOps engineer, mainly administering K8s clusters and Azure environments.\
-Mostly active here on weekends, otherwise working @ Nordlo
+Mostly active here on weekends, otherwise working @ Cuviva AB

 ## My Toolbox 🧰
 Ranked by comfort level

+- Python
 - Bash
-- Python
-- SQL
 - C#

-## Currently studying 📚

 ## What inspires me? 🦕
+- Infrastructure, mostly in the software world but also at a more bare-metal level
 - Learning what goes on inside a system on a very fundamental level, reverse-engineering and tinkering with hardware
-- The UNIX philosophy

 <!---
 JoelAlftberg/JoelAlftberg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.